 Yes!
 The winter peas pods are edible, and they are delicious indeed too.

 You can use them in stir fry and salads.

 They can be boiled or steamed, or they can be eaten raw.
 They are not as tasty as sweet peas, but they are very versatile with a high content of protein.

 Does the color of the blooms affect the taste of winter pea plants?

 Yes, the white blooms are sweeter than the other flower colors due to the lack of tannin.
 This compound gives a bitter taste to plants.

-What happened to my plant that has produced pods but not peas in it?
+What happened to my winter pea plant that has produced pods but not peas in it?

 The plant has been affected by excessive heat compromising the production of actual peas.